talon-one/talon_go/docs/ManagementApi.md

 ## GetApplications

-> InlineResponse2007 GetApplications(ctx, optional)
+> InlineResponse2008 GetApplications(ctx, optional)

 List Applications

-List all applications in the current account.
+List all the Applications in the current account.

 ### Required Parameters